Brenda Walsh (Beverly Hills, 90210): Season 4

 The job experience was going well, but Brenda was frustrated that between school, work and homework, she would never find time to date.
 Brenda's parents set her up on a blind date with the son of one of Mr. Walsh's clients, and while she was hesitant at first to go, she and her date, Stuart, became serious very quickly, announcing their marriage engagement at the Walsh's 20th wedding anniversary only two weeks after they first met.
 The Walsh's did not forbid the marriage at first, but had their concerns that Brenda was being rash, as she tends to do.
 Brandon had serious concerns though, after Dylan told him that he had known Stuart years ago as a dealer of drugs.
 Once Dylan spoke to Mr. Walsh about his concerns, Mr. Walsh encouraged Dylan to convince Brenda not to marry Stuart, implying that Brenda still loved him.
 Because Kelly and Dylan had broken up at this point, he actually considered the possibility of getting back together with Brenda, now with Mr. Walsh's blessing.

 Even though Brenda and Stuart have a whirlwind romance, when she finds out that Stuart has a prenuptial agreement for her to sign prior to marrying him, Brenda gets upset and storms out.

 She and Dylan have coffee after running into each other at a poetry reading, and Dylan begs Brenda to end the engagement, telling her that her marriage would end any chance that they might get back together.
-Brenda quickly surmises that he's spoken to her father, and is furious that her family and friends would go behind her back and try to manipulate her.
+Brenda quickly surmises that he has spoken to her father, and is furious that her family and friends would go behind her back and try to manipulate her.
 After confronting her father about his part in it, she packs her things and leaves to move in with Stuart at his condo.
 Hoping to team up with Stuart's parents and discourage their children from marrying so soon, the Walsh's invite them over for lunch, but are surprised to learn that Stuart's parents not only support the marriage plans, but have already started planning the wedding with event coordinators.
 Brenda and Stuart become overwhelmed and decide to elope to Las Vegas in secret, but Brenda spills the beans to Brandon and he tells their friends.
 Everyone books plane tickets and flies to Vegas in an effort to stop her, but knowing how hard headed she is, they decide to persuade her using reverse psychology and pretend that they are in favor of the marriage.
 Brenda starts to doubt her reasons for marrying Stuart and calls off the wedding.